poult-lab/daily-word/english_words_ learning.md

 "to ask questions in order to find out secret or hidden information about sb/sth"

-[n]  a police probe into the financial affairs of the company.
+[n]  a police probe into the financial affairs of the company. /Police analyzing Yoon's phone records in martial law probe.

 "a thorough and careful investigation of sth"